LtbLightning/bdk-flutter/README.md

 ```

 ## Sample applications
-* **BDK Flutter Demo App:** The [BDK Flutter Demo App](https://github.com/LtbLightning/bdk-flutter-demo-app)
+* **BDK Flutter Demo App:** The [BDK Flutter Demo App](https://github.com/LtbLightning/bdk-flutter-app)
-  is a simple testnet Bitcoin wallet built as a reference app for the bdk-flutter on Flutter.
+  is a simple bitcoin app built in flutter to serve as a reference app to demonstrate bdk-flutter api usage.

 ## Usage